Azure/azure-batch-software-entitlement/docs/walkthrough.md

 One way to remedy this is to install the certificate as a **Trusted Root Certificate Authority**.
 Since this is a global configuration change on your machine, please make sure you are comfortable with the consequences before doing this.

-#### Self signed certificate
+#### Using a self-signed certificate

-If using a self signed certificate, secure connection validation code in the static client library will prevent you from connecting.
+If using a self-signed certificate, secure connection validation code in the native client library will prevent you from connecting.
 The error message reads:

 ```
 libcurl_error 60: SSL certificate problem: unable to get local issuer certificate